 The Art & Design Department offers a professional Bachelor of Fine Arts degree with concentrations in Studio Art and Graphic Design.
 The BFA degree is anchored around a strong Foundations program that emphasizes the theoretical, analytical and practical aspects of art and design.

-The Art & Design Department also offers three minors.
+The Art & Design Department also offers minors.

-For more information visit the Art & Design Department or contact us.
+For more information visit the Art & Design Department.

 The University of Massachusetts Lowell is an accredited member of the National Association of Schools of Art and Design (NASAD).